nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

 Repository for Kaggle Projects and Competitions

-**1. Submitted for Quora Insicere Questions Classification Competition: An Implementation of 'Hierarchical Attention Networks for Document Classification' by Yang et al. (2016)**
+**1. Submitted for Quora Insincere Questions Classification Competition:
+An Implementation of 'Hierarchical Attention Networks for Document Classification' by Yang et al. (2016)**

 The Tensorflow implementation for the Hierarchical Attention Network was used in the Kaggle competition 'Quora Insincere Questions Classification':https://www.kaggle.com/c/quora-insincere-questions-classification/data <br /> <br />
 The highest F1 score achieved in the competition currently by this model is 0.652 (ongoing effort!).